What Do Mice Droppings Look Like: Expert Rodent Control

 Here are some of the health risks associated with mice poop:

-- Hantavirus: One of the most serious risks posed by mice droppings is hantavirus.
+- Hantavirus: One of the most serious risks posed by mouse droppings.
 This potentially fatal disease can be transmitted when humans inhale dust that is contaminated with the urine, droppings, or saliva of infected mice.
 Symptoms can include fever, muscle aches, and fatigue, which can progress to severe respiratory distress.
 Although relatively rare, hantavirus is a real threat in areas with rodent infestations.

 - Salmonella: Mice are notorious for contaminating food and surfaces with their feces, which can spread salmonella—a bacteria that causes food poisoning.
 If food comes into contact with surfaces contaminated by mice droppings, there’s a significant risk of contracting this illness.
 Symptoms include nausea, diarrhea, abdominal cramps, and fever.